liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ## Enable Cookies for HTTP Sessions

 WebSphere restricts cookies to HTTPS sessions by default.
-If you're using HTTP instead, this prevents users from signing in to @product@ and displays the following error in the console:
+If you're using HTTP instead, this prevents users from signing in to @sharepoint@ and displays the following error in the console:

 ```